How Are Monthly Totals Calculated

 For each category type, the system:

-Sums up all transaction amounts in that category for the selected period
+Sums up all transaction amounts in that category for the selected period (whether positive or negative)

 This gives you the actual totals for: